-The research reported here was supported by the Institute for Education Sciences, U.S. Department of Education, through Grant R305N170020 to Temple University (01/01/2017-12/31/2021).
+The research reported here was supported by the Institute for Education Sciences, U.S. Department of Education, through Grant R305N170020 to Temple University.
 The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.
+We thank Edward Conroy, Shari Garmise, and Tammy Kolbe for research assistance, and all participating institutions.